-- ask them if their goals were met and what they learnt - give them some constructive feedback - offer them a reference if they need one for the future - give them some advice for their next steps - support them with their CV and/or portfolio and help them translate the skills learnt from work experience onto paper.
+- ask them if their goals were met and what they learnt - give them some constructive feedback - offer them a reference if they need one for the future (they might be too shy to ask!) - give them some advice for their next steps - support them with their CV and/or portfolio and help them translate the skills learnt from work experience onto paper.